-Any interest you earn this month will be paid at the beginning of the following month, added directly to your USD balance or your EUR/GBP balance if you are opted in to that feature.
+Any interest you earn this month will be paid at the beginning of the following month, added directly to your USD, EUR, and GBP balances.

 How does Wise calculate interest?

 We calculate interest daily based on your minimum daily balance.
-This means that any money that you add to your USD balance on a given day will start earning interest on the next working day.
+This means that any money that you add to your USD, EUR, or GBP balance on a given day will start earning interest on the next working day.